HannaStark/HannaStark/README.md

 - 👋 Hi, I’m @HannaStark
 - 👀 I’m interested in understanding the work of my colleagues
 - 🌱 I’m currently learning how to build a learning and development structure in a small but growing company
-- 💞️ I’m looking to collaborate on finding out whether the company, I work for, and you are a match.
+- 💞️ I’m looking forward to finding out whether the company, I work for, and you are a match.
 - 📫 How to reach me: best via Xing or LinkedIn

 <!---